hashicorp/aws-service-catalog-engine-for-tfc/README.md

 If you run into AWS Service Catalog product issues, such as issues when provisioning a new product, it may mean that the product version needs to be updated.

 **Solution:** Create a new product version.
 It is important to note that anytime the configuration has been modified, the product version will need to be updated.

+### Issues with Variable Sets
+Unlike variables, variable sets are not automatically purged.
+This may lead to an issue where a workspace's run will not apply properly because it contains an extraneous variable set.

+**Solution:** Remove the variable set and update the provisioned product within AWS Service Catalog.

+### Issues with Renaming Workspaces
+Workspaces created by the engine should not be renamed within TFC.
+When a provisioned product's workspace is renamed and then updated within AWS Service Catalog, a new workspace will be created for that provisioned product.

+**Solution:** To avoid conflicts, do not rename workspaces.

 ### Exceptions
 **Error:** `NoFilesToParseExceptionMessage`